hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 9. **Forecast Period**: The forecast runs up to the date provided by the weather forecast, which is up to 15 days ahead for the ECMWF IFS ensemble open data forecast.

-10. **Check Previous Forecasts**: The operational model checks the stored forecasts from previous runs (e.g., for Ala Archa 15194) in the directory `ieasyhydroforecast_PATH_TO_RESULT/data/daily_BASINCODE.csv`.
+10. **Check Previous Forecasts**: The operational model checks the stored forecasts from previous runs in the directory `ieasyhydroforecast_PATH_TO_RESULT/data/daily_BASINCODE.csv`.

 11. **Handle Missing Forecast Days**: If there are missing days since the last forecast, the model starts for those days using the `get_hindcast_period.R` function from the `functions_hindcast.R` file.
 The script also loads the hindcast forcing data (as detailed in the I/O documentation).
 Hindcasts are run similarly to the `run_manual_hindcast.R` script, with daily timesteps.